Boiler Repair Greenwich — Verified Heating Engineers

 Depends on the fault and the service history.
 A well-maintained boiler can run reliably for fifteen years or more.
 A neglected one with a major component failure at twelve years is often better replaced.
 A Gas Safe engineer can give you an honest cost comparison — ask for it in writing before any work begins.

 Yes.
-Thames Water classifies Greenwich’s SE postcodes as a hard water area, and limescale build-up on the heat exchanger may reduce efficiency and shorten lifespan over time.² An inline scale filter on the cold water inlet slows build-up.
+Greenwich is within Thames Water’s hard water supply region, and limescale build-up on the heat exchanger may reduce efficiency and shorten lifespan over time.² An inline scale filter on the cold water inlet slows build-up.

 Annual servicing by a Gas Safe engineer identifies scale early — full heat exchanger descaling is a separate specialist procedure if required.